 The hip is one of the largest joints in the body and classified as a ball and socket joint.
 The head of the femur is the ball, an almost spherical shape covered with a layer of slippery articular cartilage.

-The hip joint has large and powerful ligaments that hold it together for when we do vigorous things like running or jumping.
+The hip joint has large and powerful ligaments holding it together for when we do vigorous things like running or jumping.
 For this reason dislocation of the hip is uncommon without significant force such as a car accident.

 The hip joint also has the body’s largest and most powerful muscles acting on it, the buttock muscles.
 The main ones are gluteus maximus, gluteus medius and gluteus minimus.